CMF-Garden-services/cmfgardenservices/README.md

-This is a landing page for a landscaping business
+This is a single-page website for a leading garden services business in Soluhull/Stratford-upon-Avon area